rook2pawn/node-queuelib/README.md

 .sortall will superscede a .sort.
 Supply a function that will A .sort and .sortall method go hand-in-hand with implementing your own priority queues.

 	e.g. .sortall(function (queue) {
-		// sort the queue your way, use the .use method to create on-the-fly indexes. ;
+		// sort the queue your way, use the .transform method to create on-the-fly indexes. ;
 		return queue; }

 .queue